HyperMixer: An MLP-based Low Cost Alternative to Transformers: Experiments

 \subsection{Low Resource Performance}

 Like MLPMixer, HyperMixer is a conceptually simple architecture, as it only applies multi-layer perceptrons at its core.
 Simpler architectures often make for better performance on smaller scale datasets.
 We investigate this by varying the number of examples used for training on the three large datasets MNLI, SNLI, and QQP.
-For these experiment, we use the best performing learning rate found in the grid search from Section~\ref{sec:results:peakperformance}.
+For these experiments, we use the best performing learning rate found in the grid search from Section~\ref{sec:results:peakperformance}.
 In Figure~\ref{fig:low-resource}, we plot the relative performance change of HyperMixer compared to Transformers as a function of subsample size.
 On all datasets, the relative improvement of HyperMixer over Transformers is larger when training with 10\% of the dataset than with the full dataset.
-While the effect is small on QQP, it is particularly large on SNLI and MNLI, where HyperMixer performs up to 14\% better with 10\% of the data, while they are about even at 100\%.
+While the effect is small on QQP, it is particularly large on SNLI and MNLI, where HyperMixer performs almost 12-14\% better with 10\% of the data, while the relative improvement with the full dataset is less than 2\%.